cryptopunksnotdead/punks.sandbox/grayscale/README.md

 > Each Greyscale Punk created is a 1 of 1, meaning there will never be any duplicates created!

-As of August/24, 2021  - two days (?) after launching the analytics summary reads:
+As of August/24, 2021  - ten days after launching the analytics summary reads:

+- 1 300 / 10 000 Items
+- 557 Owners
-1 300 / 10 000 Items, 557 Owners, 0.04 ETH (\~$130) Floor Price, 60.8 ETH (\~$200 000) Traded
+- 0.04 ETH (\~$130) Floor Price
+- 60.8 ETH (\~$200 000) Traded

 So what?
 Here's the formula / script to turn all 10 000 original punks into grayscale in less than ten seconds.
 Let's try: